Mobile data encryption – Security tips for developers

-Mobile data at rest encryption is critical to securing a mobile app.
-That debate is long since over.
-Mobile devices hold sensitive data and people want that data regardless if you think it’s valuable or not.
+Mobile data at rest encryption is critical to protecting mobile data.
+Mobile devices hold sensitive data and bad people want that data regardless of whether you consider it valuable or not.
 We all know it, so It blows me away when I see that there are still some mobile apps being developed without data at rest encryption.

 Hardware encryption on mobile devices